Protein Powder: Why & How To Use it

-Protein powders can be derived from dairy, eggs, rice, soy beans or peas.
-While most women will meet their protein requirements by eating a wide range of whole foods, these supplements may be used to help you to reach your daily macronutrient targets if your daily protein intake is insufficient.
+Protein powders can be derived from dairy, eggs, rice, soybeans or peas.
+While most women can meet their protein requirements by eating a wide range of whole foods, these supplements may be used to help you to reach your daily macronutrient targets if your daily protein intake is insufficient.

 Dairy and egg protein

-These widely available protein supplements are derived from eggs, milk and cheese.
+These protein supplements are derived from eggs, milk and cheese.

 Whey protein powder

-Whey protein is the most commonly used protein powder.
-It has several advantages: it’s easily soluble in water and it is a complete protein, containing all of the nine essential amino acids required for protein synthesis and muscle repair.
+Whey protein is the most commonly used type of protein powder and has several advantages: It’s easily soluble in water and it is a complete protein, containing all of the nine essential amino acids required for protein synthesis and muscle repair.

-Whey protein is also quickly and easily digested and absorbed, helping you to feel satiated quickly.
+Whey protein is quickly and easily digested and absorbed, helping you to feel satiated quickly.